timothy-taylor/bvwtgt/_drafts/four.md

 ```
 *note that since I use jekyll/liquid to make this site I can't use double brackets next to eachother without liquid thinking its something it needs to process.
 So the above example (and probably many future examples) originally had double-brackets path=.... with no whitespace.
 I believe lua doesn't care too much about whitespace, so the above code should be fine, but if gui stuff ends up not working down the road this is a good place to look.*

 So each of our main "views" front, back, folded_front, folded_back will have a graphical element assigned to them.
-But the panels, especially the front, are made up of many more graphical elements (knobs, mod_wheels, etc.) These are defined within a block.
-The convention appears to be to define the graphical object and have it assigned to a block which contains the x&y location offset of the object and the path to an element.
+But the panels, especially the front, are made up of many more graphical elements (knobs, mod_wheels, etc.) These are named variables seperated by commas and defined within a block.
+The convention appears to be to define the graphical object as a named variable and have it assigned to a block which contains the x&y location offset of the object and the path to an element.

 *from tutorial:*
 ```